Security proofs for practical QKD: variations, techniques, gaps, and limitations: Summary of properties of different proof techniques

 \item \textbf{Modularity:} This proof technique is not stated in a modular fashion in the literature.
 Every modification seems to require a new proof, and it is not obvious if the different proof modifications fit with each other.
 For example, the current work on device imperfections is inherently incompatible with the work done to incorporate on-the-fly announcements into the proof\footnote{Since both the EUR and phase error correction methods rely on many of the same works for phase error estimation, this observation is also applicable to the EUR proof technique.}.
 Thus, care must be taken to ensure that security is proved for \emph{all} protocol modifications \emph{simultaneously}.

-\item \textbf{Accessibility:} As a result, this proof technique is not very accessible.
-Additionally, papers often do not have clear theorem statements, further reducing the accessibility of this proof technique. \item \textbf{Protocol choices:} \begin{itemize} \item Active vs passive protocols: Similar to the EUR method, this technique cannot be applied to generic passive protocols due to the lack of a suitable proven bound on the phase error rate.
-Some passive protocols (e.g.~polarisation-encoded BB84 with perfectly balanced beam splitter) can be shown to be equivalent to active protocols, and thus this technique is applicable to them. \item On-the-fly announcements: Similar to the EUR, this technique can be applied to protocols that make certain kinds of announcements during the protocol \cite{tamaki_security_2018} (see also \cref{item:PECmodularity}). \item Classical data processing: This technique must map double-click events to single-click events (in order to not have basis efficiency mismatch), which may prevent us from obtaining optimal key rates. \item Furthermore, the basic proof technique is fairly restrictive in the kind of error correction that can be performed in the protocol (see \cref{subsec:phaseerror} for a more detailed discussion).
-It is only very recently that noisy preprocessing and more complicated error correction protocols \cite{du_advantage_2024} have been incorporated into this proof technique, and this has not received as much scrutiny as the rest of the proof technique\footnote{Additionally, this proof technique requires that the hash family used is linear and dual universal$_2$, whereas the other three proof techniques use universal$_2$ hashing.
+\item \textbf{Protocol choices:} \begin{itemize} \item On-the-fly announcements: Similar to the EUR, Ref.~ \cite{tamaki_security_2018} presented an approach to accommodate certain kinds of on-the-fly announcements in idealized conditions, which was later extended by Refs.~\cite{wang_phaseerror_2025,mizutani2025protocolleveldescriptionselfcontainedsecurity}. \item Classical data processing: This technique must map double-click events to single-click events (in order to not have basis efficiency mismatch), which may prevent us from obtaining optimal key rates. \item Furthermore, the basic proof technique is fairly restrictive in the kind of error correction that can be performed in the protocol (see \cref{subsec:phaseerror} for a more detailed discussion).
+It is only very recently that more complicated error correction protocols \cite{du_advantage_2024} have been incorporated into this proof technique, and this has not received as much scrutiny as the rest of the proof technique\footnote{Additionally, this proof technique requires that the hash family used is linear and dual universal$_2$, whereas the other three proof techniques use universal$_2$ hashing.
 However, Toeplitz matrices and random binary matrices are both dual universal$_2$ and universal$_2$.}. \end{itemize}